avaframe/AvaFrame/docs/moduleAna5Utils.rst

 With the functions gathered in this module, flow variables of avalanche simulation results can be visualized in a distance versus time diagram, the so called **thalweg-time diagram**.
-The **tt-diagram** provides a way to identify main features of the temporal evolution of flow variables along the :term:`avalanche path`.
+The **tt-diagram** provides a way to identify main features of the temporal evolution of flow variables along the avalanche  :term:`path`.
 This is based on the ideas presented in :cite:`FiFrGaSo2013` and :cite:`RaKo2020`, where avalanche simulation results have been transformed into the radar coordinate system to facilitate direct comparison, combined with the attempt to analyze simulation results in an avalanche path